-It certainly hasn’t been the easiest of turbo kit guides given the lack of choice on the market for the Scion tC, but for an overall package, you’re going to struggle to beat the GReddy Tuner Turbo kit.
+It certainly hasn’t been the easiest of bolt-on turbo kits guides given the lack of choice on the market for the Scion tC, but for an overall package, you’re going to struggle to beat the GReddy Tuner Turbo kit.

 It’s a shame that it’s now discontinued, but it’s not too late to get your hands on one.